Positivity among P-partition generating functions: Open problems

 However, it is important not to overuse this technique in the following sense.
 By repeated applications of such decompositions to labeled posets $(P,\om)$ and $(Q,\tau)$, one can eventually arrive at two sums of labeled chains which we can try to compare.
 But these sums of chains are just the graphical representations of the $F$-expansions of $\kpw$ and $\kqt$, so this approach is doing nothing more than comparing $\kpw$ and $\kqt$ by explicitly computing their $F$-expansions.

 \item There are ways we could attempt to strengthen the results of Section~\ref{sec:greene}. \begin{itemize} \item Perhaps the most obvious and compelling is to find larger classes of posets for which there are simple conditions that are both necessary and sufficient for $F$-positivity.
-A class that would generalize and unify the posets of Greene shape $(k,1)$ of Theorem~\ref{thm:k1} and the caterpillar posets of Theorem~\ref{thm:caterpillar} would be mixed-spine caterpillar posets that also allow elements of Type III (as defined in Figure~\ref{fig:4types}).
-An easier class might be the same case but with all edges weak. \item Theorem~\ref{thm:caterpillar} suggests the question of what happens if the spines are the same length but not identical.
-Assuming we keep the requirement that non-spine elements are always connected to the spine by weak edges, the relation
+A class that would generalize and unify the posets of Greene shape $(k,1)$ of Theorem~\ref{thm:k1} and the caterpillar posets of Theorem~\ref{thm:caterpillar} would be ``caterpillar-like" posets that also allow feet of Type B (as defined in Figure~\ref{fig:4types}). \item Theorem~\ref{thm:caterpillar} suggests the question of what happens when we allow both strict and weak edges in the caterpillar graph.
+Relations such as

-means that we can still get comparability when we have non-identical spines.
-Can we explain such inequalities? \item When comparing Theorem~\ref{thm:k1} and~\ref{thm:caterpillar}, notably absent from the latter are conditions involving the $M$-basis.
-Can this hole be filled?
-To a certain extent, the answer is ``yes'' for the following reason.
-If the spines of $P$ and $Q$ have only weak edges, a proof very similar to that of (2)$\Rightarrow$(3) of Theorem~\ref{thm:caterpillar} can show that $\Msupp(\switchx{P}) \leqM \Msupp(\switchx{Q})$ implies (3), from which it follows that $\switchx{P} \leqM \switchx{Q}$ implies (3) too.
-By~\eqref{equ:implications} and Proposition~\ref{pro:fourfold}, these two conditions in the $M$-basis are both implied by (1), so they are equivalent to (3).
-Can we do better? \end{itemize}